-For some of the songs I worked with an entire band.
+For some of the songs, I worked with an entire band.
 The title track “Good Love Gone Bad” and the song “Tonight” were recorded with the Manchester CT band Johnny Mainstream.
 The song “Already Gone” features the band 41 Prospect, also from Connecticut.
-“Crazy” was actually the very first song I recorded and I worked with the band Oh Sh*t, a local punk band that I used to play shows with.
+“Crazy” was actually the very first song I recorded and I worked with the band Oh Sh*t, a local punk band with which I used to play shows.

 When I first started playing out in Hartford, CT I met an amazing singer songwriter, David James, and I was lucky enough to have him play electric guitar on “Devil Woman” and “Playing Nice”.
-Jason Messier is a friend from the record label days and he plays electric guitar on “Red” and the harmonica on “Bows.”
+Jason Messier is a friend from the record label days who played electric guitar on “Red” and the harmonica on “Bows.”
 Mike Kirol is a great songwriter and record producer and he plays electric guitar on “Bows” and “Lullaby.”

 The song “Glorious Mess” features my cousin Conor Knox on saxophone.
 I come from a long line of saxophone players.
 My grandfather, my mother, and I also played saxophone.
 On this recording my cousin is playing my grandfather's silver Conn from the 1920's.
 Singer songwriter and guitarist Michael James Anderson plays electric guitar on the “Glorious Mess.”

 For the past 10 years I've been so fortunate to play in two bands with Peggy Haney and Aron Uzanas.
 Peggy played bass on “Devil Woman,” “Playing Nice,” and “Bows.”
 Aron plays bass and drums on “Glorious Mess,” “Red,” and “Lullaby.”
 He also mixed and mastered the album with his father Charles Uzanas.